 Pre-diabetes is defined as a 90-day-average blood sugar of 5.7% to 6.4% – as measured by a glycosylated hemoglobin (hbA1C) test – and/or a fasting blood sugar (aka fasting blood glucose or fasting plasma glucose) of 100 mg/dL to 125 mg/dL, and/or a 2-hour post-meal blood sugar (aka 2-hour postprandial or 2HPP) of 140 mg/dL to 199 mg/dL.

-Pre-Diabetes is a mid-level stage in the progression of Diabetes, which means that while it has likely been developing already for many years, it is easier to turn things around and regain optimal health at this point than it is once it reaches the full-blown Type 2 Diabetes level (though that is reversible too!)
+Pre-Diabetes is a mid-level stage in the progression of Diabetes.
+Meaning, when someone is diagnosed as being Pre-Diabetic, their body’s difficulties with blood sugar management have been developing for many years.
+The good news is, it is much easier to turn things around and regain optimal health at this point than it is once it reaches the full-blown Type 2 Diabetes level (but that is reversible too!)

-And although it is completely preventable in almost all cases, under the current Standard of Care the vast majority of people who develop Pre-Diabetes eventually progress to full-blown Type 2 Diabetes, which is diagnosed with an hbA1C of 6.5% or more, and/or a fasting blood sugar level of 126 mg/dL or more, and/or a 2-hour post-meal blood sugar level of 200 mg/dL or more.
+And although it is completely preventable in almost all cases, under the current Standard of Care, the vast majority of people who develop Pre-Diabetes eventually progress to full-blown Type 2 Diabetes, which is diagnosed as an hbA1C of 6.5% or more, and/or a fasting blood sugar level of 126 mg/dL or more, and/or a 2-hour post-meal blood sugar level of 200 mg/dL or more.

 It All Starts With Insulin Resistance

-Insulin is a hormone produced in the pancreas, and one of its main jobs is to help shuttle sugar out of the blood and into the cells, where it can be used as fuel – either right away, or to be stored as fat for future use.
+Insulin is a hormone that is produced in the pancreas, and one of its main jobs is to help shuttle sugar out of the blood and into the cells, where it can be used as fuel – either right away, or stored as fat for future use.

-Pre-Diabetes and Type 2 Diabetes begin with the development of Insulin Resistance, where the cells of the body no longer open the door to insulin as readily when it comes to deliver blood sugar to the cells.
+Pre-Diabetes and Type 2 Diabetes begin with the overproduction of insulin (due mostly to eating too much, too often, and too many carbs) and the subsequent development of Insulin Resistance, where the cells of the body no longer open the door to insulin as readily when it comes to deliver blood sugar to the cells.